tobigun/EavesDrum/README.md

 - **Pedal Range**: determines the offset and threshold for the lowest and highest signal level
   - To not touch the Hi-Hat pedal for the open position.
-  - Adjust the **min value** of the `Pedal Range` so that the corresponging marker in the monitor's signal graph is slightly above the current pedal signal and the Pedal value in the hit graph is at 0%.
+  - Adjust the **min value** of the `Pedal Range` so that the corresponding marker in the monitor's signal graph is slightly above the current pedal signal and the Pedal value in the hit graph is at 0%.
   - Now close the Hi-Hat pedal.
-  - Now adjust the **max value** of the `Pedal Range`, so that the corresponging marker in the monitor's signal graph is slightly below the current signal and the hit graph shows 100%
+  - Now adjust the **max value** of the `Pedal Range`, so that the corresponding marker in the monitor's signal graph is slightly below the current signal and the hit graph shows 100%
   - When you move the pedal now, you should get the full range between 0% and 100% in the hit graph and it should stay at 0% when open and at 100% when closed.
 - **Move Detection Tolerance** this determines how much the pedal has to be moved to change its value.
 A smaller tolerance gives you a higher resolution but is more prone to noise in the signal.
   - Press the Hi-Hat pedal to a position between open and closed.
 Try to keep this position - the value in the hit graph should not change.
 If it does though, you might decrease the tolerance until the hit graph value is stable.